 University of Wisconsin-Madison has resources consistent with their U.S. News rankings as 1) 8th best public universities, 2) 8th best School of Education among public and private universities and 3) #1 rehabilitation counseling program.
 The Department of Rehabilitation Psychology and Special Education is currently the home of the Rehabilitation Research and Training Center on Effective Vocational Rehabilitation Service Delivery Practices (EBP-VR-RRTC), a five-year project funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) to conduct programmatic research and to translate new knowledge and provide training and technical assistance to public and non-profit organizations to incorporate theory-driven, culturally-sensitive, evidence-based practices into VR services provided to people with significant disabilities.
 Dr. Fong Chan and Dr. Brian Phillips will lead the research team on Study Four, Evaluating the Effectiveness of a Multi-Component Demand-Side Intervention Toolkit for VR Professionals to Improve Employment Outcomes of People with Physical Disabilities: A Randomized Controlled Trial Study.

-The Forerunners, a documentary film produced by Fong Chan, Patrick Maher, and Audrey Smith Fields, touches upon the lives individuals with disabilities who work in technology-based fields, encouraging students with disabilities to pursue knowledge in the science, technology, engineering and math (STEM) disciplines, while emphasizing the inherent strengths related to those disabilities that can translate to valuable skills in the professional work.
+The Forerunners, a documentary film produced by Sean Jourdan, Fong Chan, Elizabeth Cardoso, and Patrick Maher, touches upon the lives of individuals with disabilities who work in technology-based fields, encouraging students with disabilities to pursue knowledge in the Science, Technology, Engineering, Mathematics, and Medicine (STEMM) disciplines, while emphasizing the inherent strengths related to those disabilities that can translate to valuable skills in the professional work.
 The Forerunners was funded with a grant from the Minority-Disability (MIND) Alliance in Science, Technology, Engineering, Mathematics, and Medicine at Hunter College - City University of New York.
 View the video The Forerunners - STEM Success among Students with Disabilities.

 Study Team Members